 Female wrestling’s: U.S. States Olympic Education Center (2004-2012), NAIA, WCWA, & NCAA all train & compete in the Olympic style of wrestling also known as women’s freestyle wrestling.

 All of the high schools in the USA, that have sanctioned wrestling state tournaments, compete & train in the style of wrestling created in the United States of America also known as folkstyle wrestling.
 This article briefly details each style, the benefits inherit for USA wrestlers, & future growth.

-This style, typically offered for 3 winter months for most USA high school students, originated from catch-as-catch-can wrestling over 100 years ago in England is the basic style used to teach the fundamentals for folkstyle, Greco-Roman, & freestyle wrestling.
+This style, typically offered for 3 winter months for most USA high school students originated from catch-as-catch-can wrestling over 100 years ago in England.
+In the US, folkstyle is the basic style used to teach the fundamentals for folkstyle, Greco-Roman, & freestyle wrestling.

 Most male wrestlers who aspire to gain collegiate scholarships to further their education in the classroom and in the wrestling room learn and master this style.
 Other males who simply want to participate in college or junior college wrestling also learn folkstyle and apply to colleges while, perhaps, paying their own way for their education and to compete.

 Male folkstyle wrestlers have many opportunities to wrestle for these major college organizations: NCAA (3 different divisions), NJCAA, and NAIA.
 In fact, there are over 400 colleges for males (compared to around 80 colleges for females) who are seeking degrees & collegiate folkstyle wrestling to apply at.

 This style has been contested in the Olympic Games, World Championships for over 100 years and is one of the styles the world agreed to participate in for the last mentioned international championships.
 Female wrestlers debuted in the 2004 Athens Olympic Games and have been competing in freestyle wrestling World Championships since 1987.